w2xi/migi-cli/README.md

   Migi available templates:

-  vue-erciyuan-admin - A template designed for those who love anime, based on Vue3 + Vite +  UnoCSS
+  nm - A template for creating a new npm module, preferred node-cli tools vue-erciyuan-admin - A template designed for those who love anime, based on Vue3 + Vite + UnoCSS

 ```

 ## Available Templates

+- [nm](https://github.com/migi-templates/nm): nm - A template for creating a new npm module, preferred node-cli tools
 - [vue-erciyuan-admin](https://github.com/migi-templates/vue-erciyuan-admin): A template designed for those who love anime, based on Vue3 + Vite +  UnoCSS

 ## Options